manoa-tunes/manoa-tunes.github.io/index.md

 These are the designs showcasing each page we have on Manoa-Tunes.

 ### Landing Page:
-Upon entering the site, you will be greeted with this [display](https://manoatunes.xyz/#/).
+Upon entering the site, you will be greeted with this [display](http://159.65.68.217/#/).
 On this page, as well as the other ones on this site, you will find a navigation header with various tabs that you can jump to.
-For the landing page, this includes the Manoa Tunes logo on the top-left, which from any page, will redirect you back to the landing page.
+For this page, this includes the Manoa Tunes logo on the top-left, which from any page, will redirect you back to the landing page.
 The "login" option on the top-right will prompt a small menu giving you the option to either sign in or sign up.

 The main area of the site features several bits of information about this site, such as an upcoming jam, the track of the day, notable features of the site, and any questions you may come across.